-For this study, we leveraged the application programming interfaces (APIs) of Twitter [57], Reddit [58], YouTube [59], and LinkedIn [60] to gather data on the use of ChatGPT in education.
-Our data collection on LinkedIn was further enhanced by using the advanced (and legal) data scraping functions available on Helium (v.3) (similar to [61]).
-With over 400 million monthly active users [62], Twitter provides an ideal platform for screening global users' opinions on ChatGPT and its educational applications.
-Reddit, with more than 50 million daily active users [63], provides rich data through its various subreddits, including those discussing the use of ChatGPT in education.
-YouTube, with more than 2.5 billion monthly active users [64], is the world's largest video-sharing platform and offers valuable long-form audio and visual data, such as seminars, lectures, and crash courses discussing the use of ChatGPT in education.
-Finally, LinkedIn, with more than 300 million monthly active users [65], is the world's largest professional networking platform and provides extensive data on the professional use of ChatGPT in education.
-We selected these platforms because of their large user bases, rich data, accommodating terms of use, and potential to provide valuable insights into our research questions about the use of ChatGPT in education [20, 21].
+For this study, we leveraged the application programming interfaces (APIs) of Twitter [70], Reddit [71], YouTube [72], and LinkedIn [73] to gather data on the use of ChatGPT in education.
+Our data collection on LinkedIn was further enhanced by using the advanced (and legal) data scraping functions available on Helium (v.3) (similar to [74]).
+With over 400 million monthly active users [75], Twitter provides an ideal platform for screening global users' opinions on ChatGPT and its educational applications.
+Reddit, with more than 50 million daily active users [76], provides rich data through its various subreddits, including those discussing the use of ChatGPT in education.
+YouTube, with more than 2.5 billion monthly active users [77], is the world's largest video-sharing platform and offers valuable long-form audio and visual data, such as seminars, lectures, and crash courses discussing the use of ChatGPT in education.
+Finally, LinkedIn, with more than 300 million monthly active users [78], is the world's largest professional networking platform and provides extensive data on the professional use of ChatGPT in education.
+We selected these platforms because of their large user bases, rich data, accommodating terms of use, and potential to provide valuable insights into our research questions about the use of ChatGPT in education [22, 23].

 Inclusion Criteria.
 To ensure the relevance of the data collected, we used specific inclusion criteria.
 The content had to include the keywords "ChatGPT" AND ("Education" OR "Learn" OR "Teach" OR "Instruct" OR "Study" OR "School" OR "University").
-We chose these keywords based on their prevalence of use in learning communities, as determined by Ubersuggest (similar to [22]).
-Our analysis was conducted with the objective of minimizing the likelihood of overlooking crucial information-to the best of our ability-through the use of an inclusive array of keywords.
-It should be noted that all of the data used in our research were analysed in text format, and the scope of the data collection was restricted to content expressed in English.
+We chose these keywords based on their prevalence of use in learning communities, as determined by Ubersuggest7 (similar to [24]).
+Our analysis was conducted with the objective of minimizing the likelihood of overlooking crucial information-to the best of our ability-through the use of an array of keywords.
+It should be noted that all of the data used in our research were analysed in text format, but the scope of the data collection was restricted to content expressed in English.
 YouTube data were transcribed into textual format relying on the transcript feature that is accessible on the platform.
 In instances where a transcript was not provided by the content producer, we used the autogenerated transcript functionality offered by YouTube.